GiorgioGristina/signatures/README.md

 <p>go on the website: <a href="https://signing-contr.herokuapp.com/" target="_blank">EZ-contracts</a></p>

-<p>Our Product has being created Using RoR framework for the back end, following the pattern MVC because is the languages where My group and I were more confident at the end of the Bootcamp for the front end side we used HTML, CSS and a little of JS.</p>
+<p>Our Product has been created Using ruby and RoR framework for the back end, following the pattern MVC,  for the front-end, we used HTML, CSS and a little of JS.</p>
-For Acheving our goal with have to use different Gems to implement the different features:
-<p>For Acheving our goal with have to use different Gems to implement the different features:</p>
+<p>For Achieving our goal with have to use different Gems to implement the features:</p>

 <table>
   <tr>